igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 2001:db8::1234//ffff:ffff::ffff.

-The "//" was chosen as a separator for address/mask notation, since it is similar to the "/" separator used by address/prefix-length notation (and hence is readily recognizeable) but prevents incorrectly parsing address/mask as address/prefix-length.
+The "//" was chosen as a separator for address/mask notation, since it is similar to the "/" separator used by address/prefix-length (and hence is readily recognizable) but prevents incorrectly parsing address/mask as address/prefix-length.

 Constraints and Validation      {#validation}